Mobile: 0414 585 595

 • Social Anxiety

 Worrying seldom leads to a solution.
-Regardless of how much you dwell on worst case scenarios, you will rarely be any more prepared to deal with them if they actually happen.
+Regardless of how much you dwell on issues and worst case scenarios, you will rarely be better prepared to deal with them, if they actually happen.

-On the other hand – learning to calmly evaluate the situation and identify steps to deal with it – will lead to problem solving and managing your anxiety.
+On the other hand – learn how to calmly evaluate and identify steps to deal with the situation.
+Generally, this will lead to problem solving and managing your anxiety.
+Hypnotherapy sessions can help you gain relief from stress and anxiety.
+Reduce nervousness and restore your self-confidence.

 1. Reduce work pressure – too many responsibilities and deadlines cause stress.
-Wherever possible delegate tasks to work mates and colleagues
+Wherever possible ask for help; delegate tasks to work mates and colleagues

 2. Relationship issues – set aside time to discuss issues and find a compromise.
 Reduce arguments by clearly expressing your needs and finding ways to get them met.